demisto/content/Packs/SophosCentral/Integrations/SophosCentral/README.md

-The unified console for managing Sophos products
+The unified console for managing Sophos products.

-This integration was integrated and tested with version xx of sophos_central
-## Configure sophos_central on Cortex XSOAR
+## Configure Sophos Central on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for sophos_central.
+2. Search for Sophos Central.
 3. Click **Add instance** to create and configure a new integration instance.

 | **Parameter** | **Description** | **Required** |